 (2) Assist claimants in the completion of the necessary claim forms;

 (3) Take initial employment verification steps for all new EEOICPA claims filed with the RC;

-(6) Educate and assist the claimants regarding impairment and wage loss benefits on cases with positive causation determinations.
+(6) Educate and assist the claimants regarding impairment and wage-loss benefits on cases with positive causation determinations; and

 c.
-Telephone Management System (TMS).
-The TMS feature in the Energy Case Management System (ECMS) allows the ECMS user to memorialize telephone conversations, place and obtain telephone messages within the system.
-TMS also provides a mechanism by which incoming and outgoing telephone contact on a given case file is tracked and maintained.
+Documenting Phone Calls.
+The Phone Calls Screen in the Energy Compensation System (ECS) allows the ECS user to memorialize telephone conversations.
+The Phone Calls screen in ECS also provides a mechanism by which incoming and outgoing telephone contact on a given case file is tracked and maintained.

-(1) The person who answers the phone must create the phone record in ECMS, unless the call is immediately transferred to another person and that person picks up the phone and speaks with the caller.
+(1) The person who answers the phone must create the phone record in ECS, unless the call is immediately transferred to another person and that person picks up the phone and speaks with the caller.
 The second person then becomes responsible for creating the phone message record in ECS.
 A copy of the phone call note from ECS must be bronzed into the OWCP Imaging System (OIS).